Aider Review 2026 - CLI AI Code Editor

 Repository Map with AST Analysis

-Uses abstract syntax tree and call graph analysis to provide LLMs with a compact, optimized view of your entire codebase structure—no RAG or vector search required.
-Automatically identifies relevant files and code context for each request.
+Uses abstract syntax tree and call graph analysis to provide LLMs with a compact, optimized summary of your entire codebase structure—no RAG or vector search needed.

 Architect/Editor Mode